- A collaboration fic by Wax and Keitaro Hirochi, inspired by Sword Art Online.

 - Emo Teen

-- Evil Wears Black: Subverted because he turns on Lear as soon as he thinks he can afford to, and he was wearing black before the incident.
+- Evil Wears Black: Subverted.
+He starts out on Lear's side, but he turns on him as soon as he thinks he can afford to.

 - Hair-Trigger Temper: Due to his massive inferiority complex and the pressure Lear puts on him.